mochji/the-algorithm/timelineranker/client/builder/README.md

-# TimelineRanker client
+# T  l neRanker cl ent

-Library for creating a client to talk to TLR.
-It contains a ClientBuilder implementation with some preferred settings for clients.
+L brary for creat ng a cl ent to talk to TLR.   conta ns a Cl entBu lder  mple ntat on w h so  preferred sett ngs for cl ents.